mishmash-io/opentelemetry-server-embedded/server-parquet/README.md

 But, if you've got something else in mind, here's how to use the code contained here to launch the parquet server.

+Using Podman or Docker to run in a container:

+1. Pull from Docker Hub:
+    ```bash
+    docker pull mishmashio/opentelemetry-parquet-server
+    ```
+    ```bash
+    podman pull mishmashio/opentelemetry-parquet-server
+    ```
+2. Launch ***(Note: Change /path/on/host/where/to/save/files to a directory on your computer where you want to save OpenTelemetry data)***
+    ```bash
+    docker run -p 4317:4317 -p 4318:4318 -v /path/on/host/where/to/save/files:/parquet:z mishmashio/opentelemetry-parquet-server
+    ```
+    ```bash
+    podman run -p 4317:4317 -p 4318:4318 --mount=type=bind,src=/path/on/host/where/to/save/files,dst=/parquet,relabel=shared mishmashio/opentelemetry-parquet-server
+    ```

 Using Apache Maven:

 1. Clone this repository